The Path to Web3

 With the many narratives flying around about Web3, entrepreneurs and companies are flocking to the space to discover how they can create new businesses or adapt their existing businesses to capitalise on the biggest innovation to emerge since the world wide web.

-Other companies have taken a more classic Web2 approach, where they provide the centralised platform for people and customers to access a subset of the opportunities available in the new world, but with their own restrictions in place to protect their users (and some may argue their profits).
+Other companies have taken a more classic Web2 approach, where they provide the centralized platform for people and customers to access a subset of the opportunities available in the new world, but with their own restrictions in place to protect their users (and some may argue their profits).
 This approach has served leading digital asset exchanges such as Coinbase incredibly well, with its 70 million-plus users.

 With all of this activity, there are many sitting on the fence who want to find a way for their company to transition to Web3 opportunities, but finding the right path is no easy feat, especially when these activities may be perceived as risky within their existing business.